 D. Any student, parent or guardian having questions regarding the application of Title IX and its regulations and/or this policy should discuss them with the Title IX coordinator.
 Questions relating solely to Title IX and its regulations are addressed in Policy 115: Title IX and may also be referred to the Assistant Secretary for Civil Rights of the United States Department of Education.
-In the absence of a specific designee, an inquiry or complaint should be referred to the superintendent or the school district human rights officer.
+In the absence of a specific designee, an inquiry or complaint should be referred to the superintendent or the District human rights officer.

 III.
 REPORTING GRIEVANCE PROCEDURES

 B. In Each School Building.
 The building principal is the person responsible for receiving oral or written reports or grievances of unlawful sex discrimination toward a student at the building level.
-Any adult school district personnel who receives a report of unlawful sex discrimination toward a student shall inform the building principal immediately.
+Any adult District personnel who receives a report of unlawful sex discrimination toward a student shall inform the building principal immediately.

-C. Upon receipt of a report or grievance, the principal must notify the school district human rights officer immediately.
+C. Upon receipt of a report or grievance, the principal must notify the District human rights officer immediately.
 The principal may request, but may not insist upon a written complaint.
 A written statement of the facts alleged will be forwarded as soon as practicable by the principal to the human rights officer.
 If the report was given verbally, the principal shall personally reduce it to written form within 24 hours and forward it to the human rights officer.
 Failure to forward any report or complaint of unlawful sex discrimination toward a student as provided herein may result in disciplinary action against the principal.
-If the complaint involves the building principal, the complaint shall be made or filed directly with the superintendent or the school district human rights officer by the reporting party or complainant.
+If the complaint involves the building principal, the complaint shall be made or filed directly with the superintendent or the District human rights officer by the reporting party or complainant.

 F. Submission of a good faith complaint, grievance or report of unlawful sex discrimination toward a student will not affect the complainant or reporter’s future employment, grades or work assignments.